hubiinetwork/nahmii-contracts/docs/Validator.md

 1. **output_0** *of type `bool`*

 ---
-### isSignedBy(bytes32,uint8,bytes32,bytes32,address)
+### isSignedByRegisteredSigner(bytes32,uint8,bytes32,bytes32)
 >
->Gauge whether a signature of a hash has been signed by the claimed signer
+>Gauge whether a signature of a hash has been signed by a registered signer

 **Execution cost**: No bound available